-Vibration tests often complete after business hours after everyone in the lab has gone home.
+Vibration tests often end after business hours after everyone in the lab has gone home.
 However, even after the test completes, the shaker, amplifier, and blower remain powered on and consume energy.
-And, as the equipment is powered on and generating heat, the air conditioner must continue to run as well.
+And, as the equipment is powered on and generates heat, the air conditioner must continue to run as well.
 Even worse, the blower expels the conditioned air like blowing money out the window.

-The VR9601 Wired Remote Control option can shut down the shaker, amplifier, and blower as a scheduled function upon the completion of a test.
+The VR9601 Wired Remote Control option can shut down the shaker, amplifier, and blower as a scheduled function upon completing a test.

-E-Stop is wired into the green Phoenix connector at the rear of the VR9500/VR10500 I/O unit.
-After setup, the controller will only allow a test to run if there is continuity at the defined E-Stop location on the Phoenix connector.
+E-stop is wired into the green Phoenix connector into the rear of the VR9500/VR10500 I/O unit.
+After setup, the controller will only allow a test to run if there is continuity at the defined e-stop location on the Phoenix connector.